paulwizviz/go-web/README.md

 # Overview

-Use this template to scaffold a project for creating macOS, Linux and Windows native app or Docker base app incorporating a Web-based frontend (ReactJS, Vue, etc) with Go bases backend services (Web server, REST server and etc).
+This is a template to help developers scaffold a project for creating macOS, Linux and Windows native app or Docker base app incorporating a Web-based frontend (ReactJS, Vue, etc) with Go bases backend services (Web server, REST server and etc).

+What problem is this template meant to solve?

+Often Go developers are faced with a need to provide a user interface to support backend services.
+For Go developers that do not want spend time writing frontend codes, they would like to be able to just pick-up pre-developed user interfaces and just integrate as part of their Go project.
+Web based user interfaces are prevalent that could be reused.
+Hence, the purpose of this template is to help Go developers quickly provide a web based user interace for their deskop and container based project.

 ## Prerequisite